Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: The Proposed Method

-$v_i$ employs $\mathcal{N}_i$ to determine whether two nodes have a neighboring relationship based on their features.
-The training data for $\mathcal{N}_i$ is sourced from the sets of features within the scope of $v_i$'s view, i.e., $\mathbf{z}_i$ and $\{ \mathbf{z}_j:v_j\in \mathrm{N}_i \}$.
-In a graph, the distinguishable decision region exists for the similarity patterns between $v_i$ with its first-order and second-order neighbors~\cite{perozzi2014deepwalk,zhou2006learning}.
-Therefore, $\mathcal{N}_i$ solely relies on the samples received in the current communication round, to accomplish the binary classification training task between 2 categories: 1) the feature pairs that are labeled as ``neighbor'' with training samples
+$v_i$ uses $\mathcal{N}_i$ to identify neighboring relationships based on node features.
+The training data for $\mathcal{N}_i$ includes features within $v_i$'s view: $\mathbf{z}_i$ and $\{ \mathbf{z}_j : v_j \in \mathrm{N}_i \}$.
+In a graph, distinguishable decision regions exist for similarity patterns between $v_i$ and its first- and second-order neighbors~\cite{perozzi2014deepwalk}.
+Thus, $\mathcal{N}_i$ uses samples from the current communication round to train on two categories: 1) feature pairs labeled as "neighbor"

 and 2) the feature pairs that are labeled as ``non-neighbor'' with training samples